 In the humanities, a date could be based on any sort of calendar (e.g. Gregorian, Julian, Islamic, or Hebrew).
 The DSP stores dates using a calendar-independent, astronomical representation, and converts between calendars as needed.
 This makes it possible to search for a date in one calendar, and get search results in other calendars.

 Flexible, Searchable Text Markup

 Commonly used text markup systems, such as TEI/XML, have to represent a text as a hierarchy, and therefore have trouble supporting overlapping markup.
 DSP supports Standoff/RDF markup: the markup is stored as RDF data, separately from the text, allowing for overlapping markup.
+DSP's RDF-based standoff is designed to support the needs of complex digital critical editions.
 The DSP can import any XML document (including TEI/XML) for storage as standoff/RDF, and can regenerate the original XML document at any time.

 DSP-API provides a search language, Gravsearch, that is designed to meet the needs of humanities researchers.
 Gravsearch supports DSP-API's humanities-focused data structures, including calendar-independent dates and standoff markup, as well as fast full-text searches.
 This allows searches to combine text-related criteria with any other criteria.
 For example, you could search for a text that contains a certain word and also mentions a person who lived in the same city as another person who is the author of a text that mentions an event that occurred during a certain time period.

 The RDF standards do not include any concept of permissions.
 DSP-API's permission system allows project administrators and users to determine who can see or modify each item of data.
 DSP-API filters search results according to each user's permissions.

 RDF does not have a concept of data history.
 DSP-API maintains all previous versions of each item of data.
 Ordinary searches return only the latest version, but you can obtain and cite an item as it was at any point in the past.